July 20 to 26, 2026-I'm taking time off.

 Are you a veterinarian?

 No, I'm not a veterinarian.
 I grew up with horses and loved to read.
-I credit dad with teaching me to be prepared while he and mom, allowed me, and those horses, to explore the hills and mountains, as a kid.
+I credit dad with teaching me to be prepared while he and mom, allowed me, and those horses, to explore the hills and mountains.
 Being on the trail taught me to be self-reliant, independent and to be a problem-solver.
 My horses depended on me and I on them.
 In my lifetime, I’ve had many other animals, as well as worked for both large-and small-animal-veterinarians, animal control, animal rescue, and I’m an information hound.
 When time allows, before making decisions, I listen to my veterinarian, read and research.
 When no time to research, I rely on my veterinarian’s advice.
 I’ve been fortunate to have some great veterinarians help me keep my animals healthy and provide advice and treatment for routine and emergencies.
 I don't provide veterinary treatment.
 I do provide first aid if the need arises.

 What happens if my pet gets sick or injured?